ghermans/suitecrm_laravel/.github/CONTRIBUTING.md

 ## Using the issue tracker

-The issue issue tracker is the preffered channel for bug reports, features requests and submitting pull requests, but please respect the following restrictions:
+The issue issue tracker is the preferred channel for bug reports, features requests and submitting pull requests, but please respect the following restrictions:

 - Please **do not** use the issue tracker for personal support requests.
-The gitter channel is a better place to get help.
+The Gitter channel is a better place to get help.

 - Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions